Friday, 27 December 2024

 Aiming to prevent misuse of AI-generated content

 The COPIED Act aims to empower the National Institute of Standards and Technology (NIST) to create standards and guidelines to prove the origin of content and detect synthetic content, such as through watermarking.
-The bill also mandates measures to prevent tampering and requires AI tools for creative or journalistic content to let users attach information about their origin.
+The bill also mandates security measures to prevent tampering and requires AI tools for or journalistic content to let users attach information about their origin.
 It would make it illegal to remove or tamper with this information.
 Moreover, the bill prohibits using such content to train AI models without permission.

 Content owners, including broadcasters, artists, and newspapers, would have the right to sue companies they believe have used their materials without permission or tampered with authentication markers.
 Enforcement of the bill could also come from state attorneys general and the Federal Trade Commission, who would ensure no one removes, disables, or tampers with content provenance information, with certain exceptions for security research purposes.